clitic/kdam/README.md

   <img src="https://img.shields.io/tokei/lines/github/clitic/kdam?style=flat-square">
 </p>

 kdam is a port of [tqdm](https://github.com/tqdm/tqdm) library which is written in python. kdam has almost same features as tqdm with extra features included.
-Some features couldn't be ported due to language barriers. kdam is also 8-10 times faster than tqdm.
+Some features couldn't be ported due to language barriers. kdam is also 8-10 times faster than tqdm. kdam has only one external dependency which [terminal-size](https://github.com/eminence/terminal-size).

 Instantly make your loops show a smart progress meter.
 Just wrap any iterator with tqdm!(iterator) macro and you're done!